mrkevinpeter/admin-finder-pro/README.md

 # Plateform

-Linux / Termux
+Linux / WIn / Termux

 # Using Script
-Command in Linux Terminal/Termux:
+Command in Linux Terminal/Termux/Cmd:

 1)type "cd admin-finder-pro" to into adminfinderpro directory.